 The Broader Implications for AI Ethics

-As we scrutinize this situation, it becomes apparent that AI ethics play a crucial role in navigating these challenges.
+As we scrutinize this situation, it becomes apparent that .
 The use of AI in enforcing age restrictions must be approached with care, as it involves sensitive data and privacy concerns.
 The ethical deployment of AI can help strike a balance between protecting young users and respecting their rights.